Site Section Links

 18. Can we agree that one must first have faith in oneself before one can legitimately put faith in any external source?

-19. Can we agree that the value of the individual is supreme and that organizations acquire value only insofar as they serve the individuals, and not the other way around?
+19. Can we agree that the value of the individual is supreme and that organizations acquire value only insofar as they serve and support the individuals, and not the other way around?

-21. Can we agree that the “no-belief belief system”, the "no-concept concept", and the "no-doctrine doctrine" are each oxymoronic, and that it is NOT an option to have a belief system, concepts, and "positions", but the best option is to be careful and responsible in what we believe?
+21. Can we agree that the “no-belief belief system”, the "no-concept concept", and the "no-doctrine doctrine" are each oxymoronic, and that it is NOT an option to have a belief system, concepts, and "positions", but the best option is to be careful and intellectually responsible in what position we take, what we commit to as belief?

 22. Can we agree that no sound person desires to die except because of suffering, be it physical or psychological?